walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ## Installation

-The needed tooling depends on which direction you want to bridge:
+The instructions to run the Appchain already instructed you to install the main tool, called Foundry.

-- If you want to bridge from the settlement layer to the Appchain, install [Foundry](https://book.getfoundry.sh/getting-started/installation).
-- If you want to bridge from the Appchain to the settlement layer, install both [Foundry](https://book.getfoundry.sh/getting-started/installation) and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).
+If you wish to bridge from the settlement layer to the Appchain, you don't need any extra tooling.
+However, if you want to bridge from the Appchain to the settlement layer, you should install [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).

 ## What to bridge